Western Region Growth Plan

 Which service line carries the region?

-Data center, healthcare, commercial office, fab: the vertical mix drives staffing and account team priority.
+Data center, healthcare, commercial office, fab.
+The vertical mix drives staffing and account team priority.

 What is the current sales mix?